aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 }
 ```

-Make a note of `"name": "Message"`, we will use it in the next section.
+Make a note of `"name": "message"`, we will use it in the next section.

 ### Add module publishing instructions to the dapp

 As a convenience to the users, we can have the app display the `aptos move publish` command if the module does not exist.
-To do so, we will use the Aptos SDK to retrieve the account modules and look for one where `module.abi.name` equals `"Message"` (i.e., the `"name": "Message"` we saw in the Aptos Explorer).
+To do so, we will use the Aptos SDK to retrieve the account modules and look for one where `module.abi.name` equals `"message"` (i.e., the `"name": "message"` we saw in the Aptos Explorer).

 Update `src/App.tsx`: